elen-oz/AB-testing/README.md

 ## Features

-- Dynamic Section: The A/B test is conducted dynamically, with users being randomly assigned to one of two variants.
+- **Dynamic Section**: The A/B test is conducted dynamically, with users being randomly assigned to one of two variants.
-- CTA with Tracking: The submission of the personality test form is tracked to analyze user interactions (User responses are logged in the console).
+- **CTA with Tracking**: The submission of the personality test form is tracked to analyze user interactions (User responses are logged in the console).
-- GDPR Compliance: User data privacy is maintained, and users have the option to delete their data.
+- **GDPR Compliance**: User data privacy is maintained, and users have the option to delete their data.
 - Two variants of content presentation:
   - Input through radio buttons.
   - Dropdown selection in the form.